Skip to primary navigation Skip to content Skip to footer

 Juvenile Yellowtail Wrasse

-Often mistaken for Nemo, this juvenile wrasse has a brightly colored orange-red body with white spots.
-Interestingly, whenever female juvenile wrasses become overrepresented in their respective group, some of them will change their sex to become male.
+Often mistaken for Nemo, this juvenile wrasse has a bright orange-red body with white spots.
+Interestingly, whenever female juvenile wrasses become overrepresented in their respective groups, some of them change their sex to male.

 Kihi Kihi